 We measure the announcement-period cumulative abnormal returns (CAR) over a 3-day event window (-1, 1) with event date 0 being the announcement date.
-Abnormal returns are computed based on the coefficients of a standard one-factor market model estimated using daily stock returns over the 200-day window (-210, -11) and the CRSP value-weighted return as the market return.
 The results are reported in Panel C of Table 5.
 The mean CAR is -0.62% and the median is -0.69%, both statistically significant.
 The effect is equivalent to a \$44.1 - \$48.7 million loss in shareholder value for the average event firm in our sample.
 This suggests that on average shareholders view director mandatory retirement age increases as value destroying.

-During our keyword and news search, we also identify 5 events that decrease the mandatory retirement age, 2 events that impose a mandatory retirement age, and 1 event that eliminates the board's discretion to waive the mandatory retirement age.
+During our keyword and news search, we uncover 5 events that decrease the mandatory retirement age, 2 events that impose a mandatory retirement age, and 1 event that eliminates the board's discretion to waive the mandatory retirement age.
 Although the number of these events is too small for formal statistical testing, it is worth noting that the stock market reacts positively to these 8 director-age-decreasing events, with an average CAR of 0.98%.
 The effect is equivalent to a \$91.3 million gain in shareholder value for the average event firm in our sample.